sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-447	Number of Boomerangs    		52.2%	Medium
+given a list of points on xy plane.
+D(i,j)=D(i,k) the order matters.
+- get all distance from one point to other points.
+- save into hashmap, dist occurrences. then choose 2 (P(n,2)) ->>

 <<-458	Poor Pigs    		54.2%	Hard
 N buckets of liquid, and only 1 is poisonous.
 mins_die: if take poisonous, it will die after mins_die